-The National Center for Access to Justice (www.ncforaj.org) is a national organization that relies on data to achieve justice system reform on behalf of vulnerable people in both the civil and criminal justice systems.
+The National Center for Access to Justice (www.ncforaj.org) is a national organization that relies on data to achieve reform that benefits people in the civil and criminal justice systems.
 NCAJ is a free-standing 501(c)(3) nonprofit corporation housed at Fordham Law School.